Ensure that your cat is up to date with their full set of vaccinations

 The FIV vaccination is reserved for cats at high risk for disease.
 FIV is a viral disease that is most often spread from cat to cat through bites and scratches.
 Vaccination for FIV produces a positive FIV test, which causes similar effects to infection.
-Cats being vaccinated should receive a FIV test prior to vaccination.
-Vaccination can begin at 8 weeks of age and should be boostered at two- to three-week intervals for a total of three initial vaccines.
+Cats being vaccinated should receive an FIV test prior to vaccination.
+Vaccination can begin at 8 weeks of age and should be bolstered at two- to three-week intervals for a total of three initial vaccines.

 The Chlamydophila felis vaccine is only used in multi-cat environments where the infection is already has a prior existence in the community.
 Chlamydophila felis causes conjunctivitis and respiratory problems in infected cats.
-The vaccine can be administered at 9 weeks of age or older, when needed, and should be boostered three to four weeks later.
+The vaccine can be administered at 9 weeks of age or older, when needed, and should be bolstered three to four weeks later.

 “No matter what level of care your pets needs, and regardless of whether you prefer in-home or in-clinic appointments, we can be there for you and your pet!”

 Brisbane’s Leading Mobile Veterinary Practice

 The House Call Vet is a comprehensive and modern veterinary practice in Brisbane that combines traditional veterinary clinics with an advanced house call service.
 With our fleet of house call vehicles and network of veterinary hospitals, we are able to care for pets across Brisbane.